geyang/deep_learning_plotting_example/README.md

     Please use font-sizes that are legible in the actual paper.
 Fonts should not be too small to read, but also shall not be too obnoxiously large.
 Have some taste.

+    Some of the numbers in these figures are a tag too small.

 6. Font

     Some people prefer to use the same font family for text in the figure as the main LaTeX document.
 I don't feel strongly about this, because as long as the fonts are consistent using a different font for figures gives the figures a separate visual identity.